fsantanna/dceu/doc/manual-out.md

 # 4. TYPES

-Ceu provides dynamic types such that values carry their own types during execution.
+Ceu is dynamically typed such that values carry their own types during execution.

 The function `type` returns the type of a value as a [tag](#basic-types):